 I love these zero gravity chairs!
 So comfortable for relaxing outside with a coffee in the morning or just any time of the day to be honest.
 You can sit up or push back on the bottom bar to lean all the way back and maybe snooze for a little bit!

 Okay, so obviously every new RVer will have their own list of must have items, depending on what they’ll actually need and end up using!
-This list is a starter but provide items that many RV newbies will actually want to buy.
-Budgeting for them is a smart money decision that will set up for RVing success from the very start!
+This list is just a start but many RV newbies will find that these items are worth the purchase.
+Budgeting for them is a smart money decision that will set up for RVing success from the very start.

 Downsizing is Important.